jefdaj/electionguard-cardano/milestone2/pubsub2-aiken/README.md

 # pubsub2: post CIDs to preview testnet

-Instead of `new_cids.txt`, this version will post CIDs on the preview testnet.
+Instead of `new_cids.txt`, this version will post CIDs on the preview testnet:

-The publisher will construct transactions via PyCardano, they'll be checked onchain by an Aiken validator, and subscribers will get the CIDs via Kupo.
+1. The publisher will construct transactions via PyCardano.
+2. They'll be checked onchain by an Aiken validator.
+3. Subscribers will get the CIDs via Kupo.

 ## Usage